Aniket1998/aniket1998.github.io/index.md

 ##  Interests

-I am interested in addressing fundamental questions in High Dimensional Statistics, Theoretical Computer Science and Machine Learning Theory by applying tools and insights from probability theory, analysis and geometry.
-I am particularly excited about:
+My interests lie at the intersection of Applied Probability and Theoretical Computer Science.
+I am particularly interested in addressing fundamental questions in High Dimensional Statistics and Learning Theory by leveraging insights from probability theory, analysis, geometry and statistical physics.
+Specific interests include:

 - **Sampling and Markov Chains** : Sampling from High-Dimensional Densities, Spin Systems, Wasserstein Gradient Flows, Bakry-Emery Theory

-- **Applied Probability** : Concentration of Measure and Anti-Concentration Phenomena, Random Matrix Theory, Optimal Transport, High-Dimensional Statistics, Statistical Learning Theory
+- **Applied Probability** : Concentration of Measure and Anti-Concentration Phenomena, Random Matrix Theory, Optimal Transport Theory, High-Dimensional Statistics, Statistical Learning Theory

 - **Continuous Optimization** : Nonconvex Optimization, Minimax Optimization, Stochastic Optimization

 ## News

+- **[Nov.
+2023]** Gave a [talk](https://www.youtube.com/watch?v=ufDU59FSCls) at the [MSR-IISc Theory Seminar](https://www.csa.iisc.ac.in/iisc-msr-seminar/?talk=20231124_AniketDas) on analyzing sampling from the lens of optimization.
 - **[Oct.
 2023]** Our paper on [Fast Finite-Particle Convergence of Stein Variational Gradient Descent](https://arxiv.org/abs/2305.17558) is accepted for an **Oral Presentation** at [OTML Workshop, NeurIPS 2023](https://otmlworkshop.github.io/)
 - **[Sept.
 2023]** Our paper on [Fast Finite-Particle Convergence of Stein Variational Gradient Descent](https://arxiv.org/abs/2305.17558) is accepted as a **Spotlight Paper at NeurIPS 2023**
 - **[May 2023]** Our papers on [Stochastic Gradient Langevin Dynamics](https://proceedings.mlr.press/v195/das23a.html) and [Near Optimal Heteroscedastic Regression](https://proceedings.mlr.press/v195/das23b.html) are accepted at **COLT 2023**.